oresmus/oresmus.github.io/_posts/2015-11-10-OPSN-data-formats.md

 or in the [collaborative design software](https://plus.google.com/u/0/communities/106968774922164714591) Google+ Community, is welcome to do so.

-[Cover image credit: the author, 12/7/2015.
-It's a screenshot of prototype rendering software displaying a random graph, though this image style is designed for showing the data structure, not for actual use.]
+[Update 12/7/2015: added cover image and caption.]

 #### commenting

 The best place to comment is on the associated Google+ post.
+(You can also comment there
+if you want to be notified
-(To be notified when a specific UNFINISHED companion post is ready, you can say so in a comment on that post.)
+when a specific "UNFINISHED" companion post is ready.)